|

 About Our Photos

-We've taken photos of our adventures in these parks ever since we were kids, so we have literally a room completely full of photos that are packed away in boxes.
-When we "went digital" several years ago, we found that these digital photos worked far better for our website, because the scanning process for our older "film" photos took far too much time.
-So we decided to only use our digital photos on this site for now, and if we need to go re-visit a certain place or hiking trail or peak with our digital cameras, then so be it.
-It gives us an excuse to once again enjoy these areas that we haven't seen for several years.
 Someday we'll get to our "film" photos, but to be honest with you, we'd much prefer to be in the field taking new photos rather than spending our time indoors scanning hundreds of thousands of old "film" photos.
 As we continue to photograph more great hiking trails, summits and other great places, we will continue to update this website.
 In all reality, this website will never be "finished" because we will always continue to add to it.
-By the way, all of our photos were taken in either Glacier, Yellowstone or Grand Teton National Park- including the animals.
-Photo Gallery
+And by the way, all of our photos were taken in either Glacier Park, Yellowstone Park or Grand Teton National Park- including the animals.

 Dedicated to Dave's Parents